-- Includes a \$3.6 million charge related to the foreign currency effect of the sale of the Saint-Sauveur, Quebec property by the RioCan joint venture in March 2021.
-Assumes the Class A common limited partnership units of the Operating Partnership held by the noncontrolling interests are exchanged for common shares of the Company.
-Each Class A common limited partnership unit is exchangeable for one of the Company's common shares, subject to certain limitations to preserve the (1) (2) Company's REIT status. - (3) For the 2022 period, represents executive severance costs.
-For the 2021 period, includes compensation costs related to a voluntary retirement plan offer that required eligible participants to give notice of acceptance by December 1, 2020 for an effective retirement date of March 31, 2021 and other executive severance costs. - Represents gain on sale of the corporate aircraft. - In April 2021, the Company completed a partial redemption of \$150.0 million aggregate principal amount of its \$250.0 million 3.875% senior notes due December (5) 2023, for \$163.0 million in cash.
-The loss on extinguishment of debt includes a make-whole premium of \$13.0 million.
+- Includes a \$3.6 million charge related to the foreign currency effect of the sale of the Saint-Sauveur, Quebec property by the RioCan joint venture in March 2021. - (1) (2) Assumes the Class A common limited partnership units of the Operating Partnership held by the noncontrolling interests are exchanged for common shares of the Company.
+Each Class A common limited partnership unit is exchangeable for one of the Company's common shares, subject to certain limitations to preserve the Company's REIT status. - For the 2022 period, represents executive severance costs.
+For the 2021 period, includes compensation costs related to a voluntary retirement plan offer that required (3) eligible participants to give notice of acceptance by December 1, 2020 for an effective retirement date of March 31, 2021 and other executive severance costs. - Represents gain on sale of the corporate aircraft.
+(4) - In April 2021, the Company completed a partial redemption of \$150.0 million aggregate principal amount of its \$250.0 million 3.875% senior notes due December (5) 2023, for \$163.0 million in cash.
+In September 2021, the Company completed a redemption of the remaining 2023 Notes, \$100.0 million in aggregate principal amount outstanding, and all of its 3.750% senior notes due 2024, \$250.0 million in aggregate principal outstanding, for \$381.9 million in cash.
+The loss on extinguishment of debt includes make-whole premiums of \$44.9 million, of which \$31.9 million occurred during the third quarter of 2021.
+In the same period, we also recorded write-offs of approximately \$2.9 million of debt discount and debt origination costs due to the early redemption of our 2023 and 2024 notes, of which \$1.9 million occurred in the third quarter of 2021.